-Traditional German Apple Cake (Versunkener Apfelkuchen) is one of our favorite cakes to make.
+Traditional German Apple Cake (Versunkener Apfelkuchen) is one of our favorite easy apple cakes to make.
 We love that it’s a delicious and gorgeous single layer cake that is also pretty low maintenance.
-We don’t peel the apples, like most German apple cake recipes do because we like the added color and texture the skin gives the overall cake.
+We don’t peel the apples, like most German apple cake recipes do because we like the added color and texture the skin gives the cake.
+This is seriously the best homemade apple cake you’ll ever taste!

 What is German Apple Cake?

-German apple cake is a simple, single layered German cake.
-It usually has a simple, vanilla flavored batter that bakes around sliced apples.
-These cakes are also considered to be Mittwochskuchen, which is German for Wednesday cakes, because they’re so simple they can easily be made in the middle of a busy week.
+German apple cake is a simple, single-layered German cake.
+It usually has a simple, vanilla-flavored batter that bakes around sliced apples.
+These apple cakes are also considered to be Mittwochskuchen, which is German for Wednesday cakes because they’re so simple they can easily be made in the middle of a busy week.
+That is why this fresh apple cake is one of our favorites because it’s so easy and beautiful!

 - knife